Course - Physics - TFY4106

 Learning methods and activities

 Lectures, compulsory exercises, compulsory laboratory exercises.
+Expected work load in the course is 225 hours.

 - Calculation exercises